 June 24 is International Fairy Day and June 25 is International Day of the Seafarer.

 June 27 is International Pineapple Day.

-June 30 is Social Media Day and Asteroid Day.
+June 30 is Social Media Day and National Meteor Watch Day.

-About the Moon, June’s full Moon, or the full Strawberry Moon, in 2022, occurs on Tuesday, June 14.
-It reaches peak illumination at 7:52 A.M.
-(EDT) that morning.
+About the Moon, June’s full Moon, or the full Strawberry Moon, in 2023, occurs on the evening of Saturday, June 3, just after sunset, and it will appear large and golden-hued.

 It sounds good.
 But why it’s called the Strawberry Moon?